 |General Science (Social/Biological/Physical/Mathematical/Behavioral Science)||6|

-** May be challenged through standardized examinations.
+** May be completed through standardized examinations.